 Financial crimes are crimes in which criminal organizations benefit financially.
-In financial crimes, usually, one party provides a financial benefit and the other party suffers a financial loss.
+In financial crimes, usually, one party provides a financial benefit, and the other party suffers a financial loss.
 These are frequently committed for the personal benefit of the criminal and involve the illegal conversion of ownership of the property involved.
 They can occur in many different forms, and they happen all over the world.
 Some of the most common crimes facing the financial sector are money laundering, terrorist financing, fraud, tax evasion.
 These crimes are committed every day, and governments worldwide are frequently prosecuting financial criminals while searching for new ones.

 Terrorist Organizations need financial support to achieve their goals.
 Terrorist organizations raise funds through criminal activity, self-financing and legitimate resources.

 Money laundering is the process of turning earnings from crime into legal earnings.
 Cartels and gangs are the most common money launderers.
-Some sophisticated techniques may include different types of financial institutions such as accountants, shell companies, financial and consulting institutions.
+Some sophisticated techniques may include different financial institutions such as accountants, shell companies, financial and consulting institutions.
 These criminal organizations use assets that make money laundering and increase complexity to finance money laundering in illegal money transfers between countries and terrorism.
 Regulators have obliged financial institutions to implement various controls to prevent financial crimes.
-These are commonly referred to as "anti-money laundering obligations".
+These are commonly referred to as "anti-money laundering obligations."
 Organizations that do not fulfill their AML obligations are punished with fines by the regulatory bodies.

 Main Types Of Financial Crime

 - Electronic crime

 - Tax evasion